Darkstar-xd/DARKSTAR-POST-LODER/README.md

 Password Protection
 A fixed password (customizable in code) is used to restrict access.
 Only a limited number of attempts are allowed.

+Obfuscation & Self-Destruct
+Critical components of the code are obfuscated.
+In case of tampering or repeated failed password attempts, the tool auto-terminates to protect its integrity.

+> Note: The current obfuscation and security methods are intended to deter casual reverse engineering.
+For stronger security, consider integrating advanced key management and anti-debugging techniques.